Probation Violation Defense Lawyers In Los Angeles

 - Do not associate with others currently on probation

-If you fail to comply with any of the above-mentioned orders, your probation would be violated or revoked, and likely resulting in the sentencing judge issuing a bench warrant for your arrest.
+If you fail to comply with any of the above-mentioned orders, your probation would be violated or revoked, likely resulting in the sentencing judge issuing a bench warrant for your arrest.

 What Happens When Your Probation Is Violated Or Revoked?

 When your probation is violated, you can receive notice either by mailed written notice from the court or in-person verbal notice by your probation officer if you are on formal probation or by a police officer during your arrest on the bench warrant.
 Whether you are arrested or not, you will be required to appear in court to answer to the probation violation.
 The egregiousness of your violation, as well your prior history of probation violations will weigh heavily on the additional penalties the judge resentences you to.
-Minor probation violations such as missing payments to your fines or failing to submit proof of completion of a court ordered program you have actually completed will generally result in reinstatement of probation with either a small fine or better yet, no new terms.
+Minor probation violations such as missing payments to your fines or failing to submit proof of completion of a court-ordered program you have actually completed will generally result in reinstatement of probation with either a small fine or better yet, no new terms.
 Whereas probation violations involving a persistent neglect to comply and/or the commission of a new crime can result in resentencing to County Jail or worse, California State Prison.

 Our Probation Violation Defense Approach

 The key to a successful resolution to any criminal matter, whether it be in courts in Los Angeles, Orange, or Ventura counties is proactive and strategic preparation.
 Appearing in court on a probation violation without a plan, with or without a privately retained probation violation lawyer, is like going into a gun fight with a knife.
 Because a violation of probation can viewed by the court as an act of defiance or irresponsibility on our clients’ parts, our first order of business before appearing in court is to work with our clients to get their affairs in order, so that we can more convincingly argue to the judge that our client is firmly committed to successfully completing probation this time around.
-For example, if the violation is due to a failure to enroll in court ordered DUI classes, we attempt to re-enroll our client back into his/her DUI program or at the minimum, obtain proof that our client has attempted to re-enroll.
+For example, if the violation is due to a failure to enroll in court-ordered DUI classes, we attempt to re-enroll our client back into his/her DUI program or at the minimum, obtain proof that our client has attempted to re-enroll.
 Judges are routinely more amenable to leniency when the defendant can show a good faith effort towards getting their probation terms back into compliance.

 Why Hire Our Los Angeles Probation Violation Defense Lawyers?

 We are results oriented and are committed to providing our clients with the best legal representation possible.
-For almost 3 decades, Mr. Takakjian and Mr. Sitkoff have specialized in criminal defense law, with specific expertise in the area of probation violations and probation modifications.
+For almost 3 decades, Mr. Hanrahan and Mr. Sitkoff have specialized in criminal defense law, with specific expertise in the area of probation violations and probation modifications.
 Call our Los Angeles office today at (888) 579-4844 for a free no-obligation review of your case and options.
 For our clients’ convenience, we maintain satellite office locations in the following Los Angeles County cities: